bealers/eliza-production/README.md

-# Run Eliza on a Digital Ocean Droplet
+# Run [Eliza](https://github.com/ai16z/eliza) on a Digital Ocean Droplet

-Disclaimer: Needs peer review before safely using in production.
+Warning: These provisioning scripts are in an early alpha, works-for-me state.
+They need peer review before safely using in production.

 ## Quick Start